 By: Wintre Foxworth Johnson

-- Youth-Nex recently hosted their 8th conference entitled Pass the Mic: Amplifying Youth Voice & Agency, co-chaired by Drs.
+- In fall 2022, Youth-Nex hosted their 8th conference entitled Pass the Mic: Amplifying Youth Voice & Agency, co-chaired by Drs.
 Wintre Foxworth Johnson and Nancy Deutsch.

-- In this Pass the Mic blog series, we are highlighting each of the sessions from the conference and in future posts including youth voices to summarize and reflect on what was discussed.
+- In this Pass the Mic blog series, we highlighted each of the sessions from the conference and included youth voices to summarize and reflect on what was discussed.

-Youth voice and agency were central to the recent convening.
-Throughout Youth-Nex’s 8th conference, we heard from young people and adults who are actively working to amplify the voices of youth across the systems that shape their lives.
-Our goal is for everyone to approach the issues affecting youth with new eyes because they are complex and require all our experiences, expertise, and ideas.
-We want adults to not only see but also engage youth as true partners in working for change!
+The goal of the convening was for everyone to approach the issues affecting youth with new eyes because they are complex and require all our experiences, expertise, and ideas.
+We want adults to not only see, but also engage, youth as true partners in working for change!

 Did you miss one of our six sessions from the Pass the Mic: Amplifying Youth Voice & Agency conference?
 Go back and watch these panels with youth voices, and read the summaries, primarily written by the youth participants, on the following topics: